 Having SSL integrated on your website is becoming more imperative these days for many reasons, not the least of which includes a boost in your SEO ranking.

 Over two-thirds of B2B transactions begin with a generic search on a search engine.
 Therefore, one of the most important elements of a holistic marketing strategy is to establish trust with the prospective buyer, especially when they’ll be searching for your brand or services on a search engine like Google.

-Optimizing your blogs for search engines is a key step in taking your content to the next level: SEO’d blogs will drive more visibility and traffic to your website.
-What’s more, the steps to optimize your blog content are relatively simple and will help customers find your blog entries more easily in relevant search results.
+Optimizing your blogs for search engines is key to taking your content to the next level, and proper blog SEO will drive more visibility and traffic to your website.
+Here are some suggested best-practices to optimize your web content.

 Google’s search algorithm released significant updates last month.
 Did you happen to see a change in your local or organic rankings?

 Before you review your traffic and ranking reports for the last 6-8 weeks, you should have a firm grasp of what algorithm changes were made.
 Not only will you understand the recent changes at a higher level, but you’ll be in a better position to make any necessary updates to your website, Google My Business page and link profile.

 Mobile, mobile, mobile.
 It sounds like a buzzword nowadays.
 Some thought mobile sites were a fad or sales gimmick to upsell your existing website, but the reality is that mobile phones are actually the largest and most widely used devices by consumers by far – definitely not a fad.

 Is SEO for ecommerce websites drastically different from other websites?
 Yes and no.